jtext-103/jddb/code/JDDB/jddb/performance/readme.md

     get all shot_list

     Args:
-    * `include_all` is to choose whether to include raw that without actual information,
+    * `include_all`: to choose whether to include raw that without actual information,

     Returns:
     * `shot_list`: a list of shot number.